miguelwon/agente/README.md

 Agente is a Python framework that allows you to create AI agents just like you create Python classes and methods.

 Each method can be converted to into a function calling tool using a simple decorator.
+This allow you to think the tools as regular class methods within the instante namespace of the agent.

 Multi-agent orchestration is supported in an hierarchical way, starting from a main agent that can delegate tasks to specialized agents.